IRB-Ready Phase 1/2 — PTSD

 The SL route’s heavy hepatic first-pass metabolism generates a pharmacologically advantageous metabolite profile.
 S-norketamine Cmax (276 ng/mL) is 4.6× the parent drug — vs. 1.4–1.8× for Spravato intranasal.
 The OTF also generates meaningful S-hydroxynorketamine (S-HNK, Cmax ~101 ng/mL), essentially absent in intranasal delivery.
 Both metabolites carry independent antidepressant and synaptogenic activity without dissociative or abuse-related properties.
 The SL route is not a compromise — it is a feature.

 This metabolite advantage now has transcriptomic confirmation: Wellington et al. (2025, OKTOP cohort) demonstrated that oral ketamine induces a two-phase immune response in PTSD patients — acute IL-6/IL-1β suppression followed by sustained immune reconstitution with an 8.8-fold increase in pathway activity.
 The modulated pathways (IL-17 z=3.36, interferon α/β z=4.0, cytokine storm z=4.26) are the same targets as Skyrizi (IL-23/IL-17), Cosentyx (IL-17A), Humira (TNFα), and Actemra (IL-6).
-This is the mechanistic bridge between Project Lucid’s PTSD indication and the autoimmune adjunctive opportunity.
+This provides mechanistic support for the exploratory neuroimmune biomarkers Project Lucid is measuring in the pilot.

 Evidence Strength Assessment